sensein/brainkb-design-document/README.md

 ![](acc.png)

 _Figure 1: KGs.
 The image on the left shows the original knowledge graph, while the image on the right demonstrates the updated knowledge graph.
-The green highlighted box indicates new knowledge that has been added, while the red highlighted box indicates any inconsistencies caused by factual changes._
+The green highlighted box indicates new knowledge that has been added, while the **red highlighted box** indicates any inconsistencies caused by factual changes, i.e., **incorrect date of birth**._

 The ACC process will ensure human-centricity is maintained alongside automated validation.